mdberkey/squidybot/README.md

 # SquidyBot
-Chess bot built from scratch in Go.
+A chess engine built from scratch in Go.